Where does the candidate start?

 Place of Employment

-- You have the option to take the exam at your place of employment with an in-person proctor.
+- The candidate has the option to take the exam at their place of employment with an in-person proctor.

-- You are required to identify your exam proctor when completing your exam application form.
+- The candidate is required to identify their exam proctor when completing their exam application form.

 - The proctor must:

-- Not have a vested interest in your passing the exam (e.g., immediate supervisor or any other individual who may benefit from your passing the exam).
+- Not have a vested interest in the candidate’s passing the exam (e.g., immediate supervisor or any other individual who may benefit from the candidate’s passing the exam).
 The proctor could be a manager from another department, a representative from Human Resources or any other non-vested individual that will comply with the terms of the proctoring agreement.

 - Be available and be able to remain in the room for the duration of the exam.

 - Agree to abide by, sign, and return the proctor agreement at least 7 business days prior to the date of the exam.
 (Information including the proctor agreement will be sent by APWA to the proctor prior to the scheduled exam date.)